 Recently, there have been calls for adaptation-relevant interventions to be "designed and implemented in ways that avoid potentially significant negative impacts on public health and to provide fair and equitable access to benefits in a manner that is inclusive and does not impeded access to basic health services.
 Public health is determined not just by access to medical care and facilities and lifestyle choices, but also by a much broader set of social and economic conditions in which people live" (AF ESP, 2016, p.6; AF ESP guidance, pp.6, 17).
-Climate change, including climate variability, has multiple influences on human health133, and the sector of public health is increasingly relevant, and overlaps with the other sectors of agriculture and food security, disaster risk reduction and prevention and water and sanitation management.
-Climate change and related disasters from increasingly frequent and intensified extreme weather events directly impact public health, intensifying the risk of diseases and long-lasting health impacts, especially amongst women and vulnerable groups.134 For example, extreme weather events often create conditions conducive to outbreaks of infectious diseases, as heavy rains produce insect breeding grounds and contaminate clean water sources, and droughts can cause fungal spores and spark fires.135
+Climate change, including climate variability, has multiple influences on human health132, and the sector of public health is increasingly relevant, and overlaps with the other sectors of agriculture and food security, disaster risk reduction and prevention and water and sanitation management.
+Climate change and related disasters from increasingly frequent and intensified extreme weather events directly impact public health, intensifying the risk of diseases and long-lasting health impacts, especially amongst women and vulnerable groups.133 For example, extreme weather events often create conditions conducive to outbreaks of infectious diseases, as heavy rains produce insect breeding grounds and contaminate clean water sources, and droughts can cause fungal spores and spark fires.134

 Intersectional approaches to gender mainstreaming in health enable a multi-dimensional perspective of the factors of privilege and penalty within society that help shape gendered health outcomes (e.g., to examine why health inequalities exist for men, women, transgender, and non-binary people).
 Such approaches consider the interactions between different aspects of social identity (i.e., sex, gender, racial/ethnic community, and class) as well as the impact of structural systems on health outcomes shaped for example by access to and affordability of health services.
-Studies136 show that transgender and non-binary people are more likely to face barriers to accessing appropriate health care than cisgender people, despite being at a higher risk for some diseases.
-The discrimination and criminalization of LGBTQ people in many countries often leads to avoidance of care and/or prevents them from accessing health services - dynamics that have been exacerbated during the COVID-19 pandemic.137 For example, in Kenya, LGBTQ activists say criminalization has created a culture of societal homophobia and transphobia that has hindered access to health services.138 A study139 on transgender people's experiences seeking health care in South Africa similarly found that participants reported experiences of hostile and discriminatory behavior by health care workers.
+Studies135 show that transgender and non-binary people are more likely to face barriers to accessing appropriate health care than cisgender people, despite being at a higher risk for some diseases.
+The discrimination and criminalization of LGBTQ people in many countries often leads to avoidance of care and/or prevents them from accessing health services - dynamics that have been exacerbated during the COVID-19 pandemic.136 For example, in Kenya, LGBTQ activists say criminalization has created a culture of societal homophobia and transphobia that has hindered access to health services.137 A study138 on transgender people's experienc-